ray-project/ray/doc/source/ray-observability/monitoring-debugging/limiting-memory-usage.rst

 Memory Monitor
 --------------

-The memory monitor is a component that runs on each node.
+The memory monitor is a component that runs within the raylet process on each node.
 It periodically checks the memory usage, which includes the worker heap, the object store, and the raylet as described in :ref:`memory management <memory>`.
-If the combined usage exceeds a configurable threshold the raylet will kill task or actor to free up memory and prevent Ray from failing.
+If the combined usage exceeds a configurable threshold the raylet will kill a task or actor process to free up memory and prevent Ray from failing.

 .. note::

     The memory monitor is in :ref:`alpha <api-stability-alpha>`.
 It is disabled by default and needs to be enabled by setting the environment variable ``RAY_memory_monitor_interval_ms`` to a value greater than zero when Ray starts.
 It is available on Linux and is tested with Ray running inside a container that is using cgroup v1.
 If you encounter issues when running the memory monitor outside of a container or the container is using cgroup v2, please :ref:`file an issue or post a question <limiting-memory-usage-questions>`.

-The memory monitor is controlled by the following environment variables
+The memory monitor is controlled by the following environment variables:

 - ``RAY_memory_monitor_interval_ms (default:9)`` is the interval to check memory usage and kill tasks or actors if needed.
 It is disabled when this value is 0.